mmtechslv/mmtechslv.github.io/_publications/tutorials/django-oscar-new-app-part-1.md

 {% endhighlight %}

 ### Front-end templates for "boutique" views
-First and foremost, let's override Oscar's navigation template by adding url to our `BoutiqueListView`.
+First and foremost, let's override Oscar's navigation template by adding URL to our `BoutiqueListView`.
 First create a directory called `oscar` in in `/src/templates` directory.
-Any template file with same relative path Oscar's templates from source code will be overriden by Oscar and become a higher priority template.
+Any template file with same relative path Oscar's templates from source code will be overridden by Oscar and become a higher priority template.
 Because Oscar is developed in a very smart and customizable way, it is very easy to add an element to original Oscar template navigation.
 The original template HTML file from Oscar's source code can be found in `/templates/oscar/partials/nav_primary.html`.
 Accordingly, we need to create file `oscar/partials/nav_primary.html` that will contain following code:

 {% highlight html+django %}{% raw %}